SynthstromAudible/DelugeFirmware/docs/features/stem_export.md

 ### Silence
 - Stems are recorded by default until silence is reached (mutable noise floor, ~70dB from peak) to allow for sound tails (e.g. delay, reverb) to be captured
   - This can be turned off in the stem export configuration menu located at: `SONG\EXPORT STEMS\CONFIGURE EXPORT\EXPORT TO SILENCE`
+- If silence is not reached within 60 seconds of playback stopping, then the recording will stop automatically as a safety precaution.

 ### Normalization
 - Normalization is off by default.
 Normalization sets the peak of the recorded stems to be at 0dB (as loud as possible without distorting).